Herb Roasted Onions, the perfect side dish that’s almost a condiment. It adds great flavor to turkey, prime rib, pork roast and roasted chicken.

 - To help the onions stay in wedges even when tossed with the vinaigrette, barely remove the brown stem end of the onions, and carefully peel the onions.
 Cut the onions into wedges.
 Place the wedges in a large bowl.

-- combine the lemon juice, mustard, garlic, thyme, salt, and pepper in a small bowl.
-Slowly whisk in the oilive oil.
+- combine ½ cup lemon juice, 1 Tablespoon mustard, 3 garlic, 1 Tablespoon thyme, 2 teaspoon salt, and ¾ teaspoon pepper in a small bowl.
+Slowly whisk in ½ cup olive oil.
 Pour the dressing over the onions and gently toss.

 - With a slotted spoon, transfer the onions to a sheet pan, reserving the vinaigrette that remains in the bowl.